schererant/track-roquet/README.md

 ```

 ### Requirements
+- Python with the skyfield library and other dependencies
-- An OpenWeatherMap API key with access to the One Call API 3.0
+- **Optional**: An OpenWeatherMap API key with access to the One Call API 3.0 (for cloud cover data)
+  - You need the "One Call by Call" subscription: https://openweathermap.org/api/one-call-3
   - Set your API key as an environment variable: `export OWM_API_KEY=your_api_key_here`
+  - The script will still work without an API key, but won't show cloud cover data
+  - Cloud forecasts are typically only available for ~48 hours ahead; passes beyond this window will show "N/A*"

 ### Usage
 Run the script directly: